See the Story Index for Wael Abdelgawad’s other stories.

-I made a quick pass through a fast food drive-through and ordered a fish sandwich, large french fries, mini apple pie and diet soda.
+I made a quick pass through a fast food drive-through and ordered a fish sandwich, large fries, mini apple pie and diet soda.
 No, I’m not on a diet, but I’d seen in an article that a single can of regular soda contains the equivalent of ten cubes of sugar.
 That’s crazy.
 If I wanted to destroy my body’s ability to process sugar, I could just stab myself in the pancreas.

-Usually fast food sits in my belly like an anchor, leaving me feeling bloated and disgusted with myself.
+Usually fast food sits in my belly like an anchor, leaving me bloated and disgusted with myself.
 This time, though, I nearly rolled my eyes in pleasure with every bite.
 Of course this food couldn’t approach the deliciousness of Safaa’s home cooking, but hunger is the best spice, and I was as hungry as I’d ever been.

-The packed earth between the buildings – there was no grass – was littered with fast food wrappers, broken children’s’ toys, a punctured inner tube and a discarded watering can.
+The packed earth between the buildings – there was no grass – was littered with fast food wrappers, broken children’s toys, a punctured inner tube and a discarded watering can.
 The balconies were mostly empty or cluttered with junk, though a few had been turned into tiny outdoor gardens.
-In one, I saw a rusted bathtub.
+In one I saw a rusted bathtub.
 The overall effect was grim.

 Three Latino gangbangers loitered in the shadow of one of the buildings.
 They were decked out in red and white, and one was shirtless.
 One wore a red bandana pulled low over his eyes.
-The shirtless one had a large chest tattoo that said, “Fresno” in gothic script, and another tattoo of a bulldog’s face on his shoulder.
+The shirtless one bore a large chest tattoo that said, “Fresno” in gothic script, and another tattoo of a bulldog’s face on his shoulder.
 The third was swollen with muscle and had a pencil mustache and neck tattoos.
 They eyed me balefully.

 They were members of a local gang called the Bulldogs, I knew.
 This was also the name of our local university football team.
 The gang was named after the team – much to the university’s consternation – and wore team colors and jerseys.